AntoineMeheut/kafka_producer/README.md

 What is that
 ============
-POC produced to check the technical feasibility of writing in a topic Kafka of events from a java application
+Code produced to check the technical feasibility of writing in a Kafka topic events from a java application

 This project is the part that injects events into a Kafka topic.

-This code can be used as a stopper to inject events.
+This code can be used to inject events.

 The framework is based on
 =========================
-- springframework.boot: to save time and quickly create a application executable on a ReadHat VM
+- springframework.boot: to save time and quickly create an application executable on a ReadHat VM
-- org.apache.kafka: which allows to open the connection with the Kafka machine, to connect to topic and write events there
+- org.apache.kafka: which allows to open connection with the Kafka machine, connect to topic and write events there
-- springframework.kafka: which saves time for everything concerns the use of Kafka in a Spring project in Java
+- springframework.kafka: which saves time for everything concerns the use of Kafka in a Spring project

 The components of this project are